• Skip to primary navigation

 • No eggs, no flour, no sugar.
 Suitable for those who are gluten free, vegan, dairy free, and sugar free.

 • SO easy.
 These blender waffles just mix oats, banana and milk to form a batter which gets cooked.
-Great if you're a new vegan looking for easy meals!
+A great recipe if you're a new vegan looking for easy meals!

 • Great texture and taste.
 They're crispy on the edges, soft inside, and make a hearty breakfast!